About Walk, Cycle, Live StirlingWCLS Winter Walks

 In 2017, the Council was successful in the final round of the Community Links PLUS competition, adjudicated by Transport Scotland, to help develop and deliver an exemplar placemaking and active travel project.
 The project, called Walk, Cycle, Live Stirling, has been awarded significant funding to take the programme forward.

 The improvements to routes from the city centre to Forth Valley College and Stirling Station to the University of Stirling, will make it easier and safer to travel around on foot and bike.
 The Walk, Cycle, Live Stirling programme will also reduce traffic congestion, improve air quality and create more attractive and dynamic public spaces along routes helping to make the city a better place for people to live, work and visit.

-Walk, Cycle, Live Stirling is part funded by Transport Scotland.
+Walk, Cycle, Live Stirling is partly funded by Transport Scotland.
 Additional funding for the project is to be drawn from the Stirling and Clackmannanshire City Region Deal and contributions from local development.

 What does Walk, Cycle, Live Stirling hope to achieve?